LessLawn.com... when lawn isn't your ideal landscape

 Several successful sculpture gardens inhabit wooded settings, with objects placed at intervals along a meandering path through the woods.
 There's a woodland walk at the Pratt Museum in Homer, Alaska, that's dotted with sculptures; some confront you on rounding a corner, others entice you down a straight section of path or appear through a break in the foliage.
 They're made of old ladders, painted chairs, metal, plastic, pottery, and more.

 A simple stack of rocks (called a cairn) can invite contemplation.
-Even a boulder is sculptural, and the larger it is, the more dramatic a feature it will be, whether set apart as a curiosity or half-buried among the plantings to look natural.
+Even a boulder is sculptural, and the larger it is, the more dramatic a feature it will be, whether set apart as a curiosity or half-buried among the plantings to look more natural.

 As this selection demonstrates, a woodland landscape offers the chance to use (and combine) many intriguing design features.
 The more complex you make your woodland, the more surprises it will hold, and the more it will fascinate you and your guests year-round.